arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 #### General Modbus Node Configuration

-IN PROGRESS

 The General Modbus Node allows to add information regarding the devices that will be communicating using Modbus messaging service.

 ![Arduino PLC IDE - General Modbus Node Configuration](assets/opta_plcide_generalNode.svg)

-It will require you to fill basic information under `General` tab and expected parameters to intercept under `Parametrization` tab.
+It will require you to fill basic information under `General` tab and parameters to intercept under `Parametrization` tab.

 If you have added a General Modbus Node defining the Opta™ as a Modbus TCP Master (Client) initially and unchecked the Master (Client) role later, the Node option will stay.
 However, the Node's configuration field will change and request for Modbus address with `1 ...
 247` range.

 #### PLC IDE Modbus Custom Editor

-IN PROGRESS

 This is an alternative way of adding a Modbus node under `Ethernet` configuration tab.
 To open the Modbus Custom Editor window, go to `Tools -> Run Modbus Custom Editor` on PLC IDE.